-The Skinny on Yarn Weights for Crocheters
+The Skinny on Yarn Weight for Crocheters

 Don’t let the name fool you – yarn weight has nothing to do with how heavy a skein of yarn is.
 Instead, yarn weights refer to the thickness of an individual strand of yarn.
 Understanding yarn weights is crucial to growing as a crocheter.
 Enjoy this quick guide to finding a yarn’s weight and choosing the right yarn for your upcoming project!